karm435/receiptly.github.io/_pages/presskit.md

 - Search bar: Use to search for receipts using receipts name, category name or product name.

 ## In app Purchase
-There are in app purchases to give you extra features.
-All the basic features are totally free and there is no limit on those features.
-Features unlocked with pro subscription are
+There are in-app purchases for extra features.
+Receiptly Pro on iOS and Receiptly Plus on Android can unlock:
 - App Icon:
   - You can choose from different set of app icons and choose the one you like.
 - Export: